Health Policy

 HCBS & Long-Term Care

-The shift from institutional to home and community-based care is accelerating — 67% of Medicaid long-term care spending now flows to HCBS settings.
+The shift from institutional to home and community-based care keeps accelerating — HCBS has out-spent institutional care in Medicaid long-term services every year since 2013, and roughly 3 in 4 Medicaid LTSS users now receive care in the community.
 Olmstead obligations, Medicaid waiver expansions, and the HCBS Access Rule are the legal and policy framework behind that shift.

 Drug Pricing & Coverage